ISICV/PADISI_USC_Dataset/README_FACE.md

 ```
 "data"       : 4d numpy array of shape (2029, 3, 160, 80)
                - 2029: total number of samples
-               -    3: total number of image channels per sample - each channel is normalized in 0-1 based on camera's bit depth.
+               -    3: total number of image channels per sample - each channel is normalized in 0-1 based on camera's bit depth
                -  320: image height
                -  256: image width
 "identifiers": list of 2029 string identifiers for all samples (unique string identifier per sample)